Khadeja29/Wiki-Encylopedia-Website/README.md

 # Wiki-Encylopedia-Website
-Implementation of a Wikipedia-like online encyclopedia using Django
+Implementation of a Wikipedia-like online encyclopedia using Python and Django

 The purpose of this project is to design a Wikipedia-like online encyclopedia using Django ,html and CSS.